hou2zi0/animexgeo/README.md

 * Fill in the form fields to provide metadata.
 * Click ‘Add polygon’ to add the polygon and its metadata to the underlying array of GeoJSON objects.
 * Click ‘Clear Active’ to erase the currently active polygon from the canvas.
+  * ‘Show’ shows all currently annotated polygons, ‘Hide’ hides all currently annotated polygons.
 * Repeat the above.
 * Click ‘Export JSON’ to retrieve the array of GeoJSON objects.

 A live example may be found [here](https://hou2zi0.github.io/animexgeo/HTML/animexgeo.html).

-### Configuration file
+### Configuration array

 The example configuration provided in the live example is based on the following list of JSON objects.
 The script currently works with the following types of input:
 * text
-  * may take a property `"separator"` whose value `','` gives the separator on which the text will be exploded into an array
+  * may take a property `"separator"` whose value `","` gives the separator on which the text will be exploded into an array
 * textarea
 * dropdown
   * the property `value` expects a comma separated list providing the selectable items, e.g. `"value": "cat, dog, bunny"`